Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/Migration-of-EB-and-ComEX-to-IEEE-Xplore.md

 ---
 templateKey: xplore
 title: Migration of EB and ComEX to IEEE Xplore
-description: IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), the English-language journals of the IEICE Communications Society, will change their paper publication platform from the current J-Stage to IEEE Xplore.
+description: IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), the English-language journals of the IEICE Communications Society, will change their paper publication platform from the current J-STAGE to IEEE Xplore.
 date: 2022-11-01T11:00:57.137Z
 tags:
   - IEICE Transactions on Communications